 My methodology with making music has always been to start from the ground-up, building a song around my own individual samples that I pull from various field recordings.
-This is how I make my rhythm and instruments, transforming knocks against the piano or snippets from banging on other various objects in to the percussive elements.
-If one listens closely, they may be able to pick out bits from chirping birds, door creaks, and dish clinks.
-I don’t like using other people’s samples, though I have before.
-I don’t like canned beats or loops.
-I want to make everything from the ground up, and I’ve been aspiring to do just that with each piece.
-I’ve always found that the final product is much more personally satisfying when I work this way.
+This is how I make my rhythm and instruments, transforming knocks, bleeps and bloops in to the percussive elements.
+This is why you might sometimes hear bits from chirping birds, door creaks, and dish clinks.

 A whole separate challenge is how to re-create these compositions on a live stage through an array of loop pedals, live effects, keyboards, and other electronic gadgets.
-Getting on a stage and performing is a completely different ballgame than working in a studio.
-I’m definitely so incredibly wet behind the ears, and learn with each show, so I can’t say that every performance has been this astounding work of art, but it’s almost as if I’m exposing myself to people who want to come to my personal journey of self-discovery.
-So the shows are what they are: honest, heart-felt renditions, and a snapshot of where I am right now with all of this.
+Getting on a stage and performing is a completely different ballgame than working in a studio, and I admit I’m not the best at it, but I try my best up there Putting myself out there isn’t easy, but it’s a good exercise.
 Those who I am so fortunate to have seen over and over again at various shows are on this journey with me, and I’m happy to have them there.